STORM-IRIT/Radium-Engine/doc/developer/material.md

 When building scene to render, a Ra::Engine::Component must be added to a system as described into the _Radium Engine programmer manual_.
-A component olds one or several Ra::Engine::RenderObject that will be drawn when rendering.
+A component holds one or several Ra::Engine::RenderObject that will be drawn when rendering.

 To define a Ra::Engine::RenderObject and add it to the component, the geometry of a 3D object (a Ra::Engine::Mesh) must be associated with a Ra::Engine::RenderTechnique that links to the required Ra::Engine::Material.